JuliaLang/julia/doc/src/manual/workflow-tips.md

 that facilitates an efficient interactive workflow.
 Here are some tips that might further enhance your experience at the command line.

-## Commandline-based basic editor/REPL workflow
+## Command-line-based basic editor/REPL workflow

 The most basic Julia workflows involve using a text editor in conjunction with the `julia` command line.
 A common pattern includes the following elements: